 How old are your kids?
 I started my kids skiing at different ages, and I don’t think it really matters.
 They all seem to pick it up quickly, but if all your kids are under 5, I might wait a few years to try skiing as a family.

-My kids are in college and high school now.
+My kids are in high school and college now.
 We started skiing when my oldest was 7, and the youngest was 2.
-The first year he stayed in the on-site daycare and started ski lessons when he was 3.
+The first year, he stayed in the on-site daycare and started ski lessons when he was 3.

-My oldest and youngest kids ski but my 14-year-old son snowboards.
-Most resorts won’t teach young kids (3 to 5) to snowboard, requiring kids to be at least 5.
-If you do your research, some resorts offer snowboarding for preschoolers.
+My oldest and youngest kids ski, but my middle kid snowboards.
+Most resorts won’t teach young kids (3 to 5) to snowboard, requiring kids to be at least 5 so do your research.

 What to Look for at a Ski Resort